KabalMcBlade/Eos/README.md

 	- It reuses the free chunk if new request is small enough, otherwise it'll use a new chunk at the end of buffer
 - Can release chunk to reuse it
 - Can reallocate memory
+- Using the define EOS_HEAP_MEMORY_USE_BUDDY (defined by default) is enablig the Buddy logic to merge empty consecutive blocks

 ### Stack allocator